<< This Month’s Freedom Day >>

 Pride Month: Remembering the Notable Black Figures of the Stonewall Era

-This Freedom Day, we join communities across Seattle and the Pacific Northwest in celebrating Pride Month and honoring the Black LGBTQ+ individuals whose courage, creativity, and activism continue to shape history.
+Celebrate Freedom Day with us on June 28, 2026, as we join communities across Seattle and the Pacific Northwest in celebrating Pride Month and honoring the Black LGBTQ+ individuals whose courage, creativity, and activism continue to shape history.
 Through moments of resistance, care, leadership, and self-expression, generations of Black LGBTQ+ trailblazers have challenged injustice while creating space for others to live more freely and authentically.
 Their stories are not only part of LGBTQ+ history, but part of Black history, American history, and the ongoing pursuit of equality and liberation.
 As you explore the lives and legacies of Marsha P. Johnson, Miss Major Griffin-Gracy, CeCe McDonald, and many others, we invite you to reflect on the power of community, resilience, and the lasting impact of those who dared to imagine a more inclusive world.

 Did You Know?